Keelan-Reilly/low_latency_market_parser/docs/design_notes.md

 - Sits between each processing stage to improve timing stability.
 - Captures timestamps at each stage for per-stage latency measurement.

+### FPGA Top-Level (`fpga_top.sv`)

+- Instantiates all core modules: Ethernet RX, message parser, decision logic, UART transmitter, and pipeline registers.
+- Connects stage-to-stage handshakes, routes timing signals for latency measurement, and exposes I/O pins for external interfaces.
+- Wraps the design for synthesis/implementation in Vivado with a 250 MHz clock constraint.

+### Simulation Top-Level (`tb_top.sv`)

+- Drives the DUT (Device Under Test) with Ethernet+ITCH payloads from packets.bin via a behavioural PHY model.
+- Captures UART output, stage-by-stage timestamps, CRC logs, and decision events for verification.
+- Used exclusively in Verilator for latency measurement and functional testing before synthesis.

 ---

 ## 3. State Machine Summaries